Business Expense Policy

 Lost or Damaged Equipment

 Dartmouth's blanket all-risk property insurance provides coverage for all Dartmouth-owned or leased equipment, with a replacement value in excess of $1,000.
 The insurance coverage provides for loss or damage caused by any peril not otherwise insured, including theft, but not general wear-and-tear and gradual deterioration.
-All departmental equipment should be carefully secured when not in use or left unattended in public places when traveling.
+All departmental equipment should be carefully secured when not in use and should not be left unattended in public places when traveling.
 Computer equipment hardware and accessories must be secured against theft.
-To report a loss, please contact Risk Management and Internal Controls at (603) 646-3839.
+To report a loss, please contact Risk Management and Insurance at (603) 646-3839.

 Telephone Calls